 Soon one of his illustrations made it to the local newspaper followed by a figurative realistic exhibition.

 Wina had always been the pivotal hinge in his artistic career.
-One fine day he recalls clearly that she told him “Honey, I love your pencil drawings, but I’m sick and tired of black and white!
+One fine day he recalls clearly that she told him "Honey, I love your pencil drawings, but I'm sick and tired of black and white!
 I would like to see some colors for a change, you know.
-We are never going to make a living out of art unless you finally PAINT!”ť
+You are never going to make a living out of art unless you finally PAINT!"

 Oscar had always looked at painting as a sacred terrain only available for the real gifted ones.
 Not anymore.
 His wife was right.
 So painting he did.
 From there on Oscar took upon himself to be as educated as possible in fine art and to learn from the real professionals.
 This entailed visiting working artists in their studios locally and abroad, starting and keeping communication with them through emails and constantly asking technical questions.
 He supported this self-imposed education with the reading of hundreds of books of different mediums and subscribing to several magazines.

-As of today Oscar Ortiz is a well-respected artist that intelligently has carved a niche in the international art market.
+As of today Oscar Ortiz is a well-respected all around artist that intelligently has carved a niche in the international art market.
 He has been praised for his mature and controlled tropical color palette.
-His professional outlook has positioned him as a well-sought artist that works on a one on one basis with private collectors and interior decorators.